StrongKey/relying-party-java/CONTRIBUTING.md

 ### Did you discover a bug?

-Do not open up a GitHub Issue if the bug is a security vulnerability in FIDO CES, and instead to refer to our security policy.
+Do not open up a GitHub Issue if the bug is a security vulnerability in FIDO2 Server, and instead to refer to our security policy.

 Ensure the bug was not already reported by searching on GitHub Issues.